suphiyasin/instagram-advanced-user-finder/README.md

   <br/>
 </b>

-# How to use Collector For Hashtag
+# How To Use Collector For Hashtag
 <b>
   First of all, if you have your own hashtag list<br/>
 List it in hashtaglist.txt if you don't have it and you have no idea<br/>